Endless Forms:

 D6: A six-sided die.
 If you don’t have one, google “D6 roller” to roll a virtual die.

 Day: One of two game phases.
 The game alternates between Day and Night, with each player getting one turn during each phase.
 The game starts as Day.
-If it is Day, you draw 1 card during your Initialize Phase.
+If it is Day, you draw 1 card during your Initialization Phase.

 Deploy: When you play a card from your hand to the playing field.
 Species cards are deployed to habitats.
 Event cards are deployed to your event zone.
 Effect cards are deployed to another card (place effect cards under the card they are deployed to with the effect name showing underneath).